 We're proud to release our third beta of SilverStripe 3.1 (download), which gets us very close to the Release Candidate (RC) stage.
 Compared to previous beta releases, beta 3 has seen some large but unavoidable API changes.
 Please ensure to read the changelog and upgrading guide.
 You'll need to at least rewrite your static declarations in your Page and Page_Controller classes (incl. custom subclasses).
 Also, check that any used modules are compatible with the new beta.
 The easiest way to manage those dependencies is an installation through Composer.

 The "old way" of setting configuration through static properties or methods at runtime has been deprecated with 3.0.
 The YAML-based Config API which replaces it has not seen widespread use though.
 This changes now, with most core configuration only accessible through this API.
 In order to enforce this change, the visibility of statics has changed to "private", which will throw errors if your codebase accesses those directly.
 The Config API helps us to provide a faster and cleaner bootstrap process, since less PHP files need to be autoloaded.

-Richard is a designer/developer/strategist/coffee addict/twitter junkie/slash/slash/slash.
-He's been working with SilverStripe since 2009 and recently started his own company design + awesome, but really needs to find time to build his site.
-Find him on twitter @thezenmonkey
+Richard is a designer/developer/strategist/coffee addict/Twitter junkie/slash/slash/slash.
+He's been working with SilverStripe since 2009 and runs his own company design + awesome.
+In 2012, Richard blogged about OmniOutliner to SilverStripe.
+Find him on twitter @thezenmonkey.